adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 The Flower server interacts with clients through an interface called :code:`Client`.
-When the server selects a particular client for training, it sends training instructions over the network.
-The client receives those instructions and calls one of the :code:`Client` methods to run your code (i.e., to train the neural network we defined earlier).
+When the server selects a particular client for training, it sends training instructions over the network via the :code:`SuperLink`.
+The :code:`SuperNode` pulls the server instructions from the :code:`SuperLink` and launches a client with those instructions.
+The client then calls one of the :code:`Client` methods to run your code
+(i.e., to train the neural network we defined earlier).

 Flower provides a convenience class called :code:`NumPyClient` which makes it